gworthin/wordHunt-solver/README.md

 The program would then print a list of all 56 words that could be played, the longest of which being "coveted" on this board.

-The Board class represents a board with an agecency matrix and has methods to check if a word can be played on it.
+The Board class represents a board through an agecency matrix.
 The WordHunt class handles user input and checks to see if each word in the English language, (found in collinsToLowercase.txt) can be played on the board.